Customize the default user profile by using CopyProfile

 CopyProfile setting to customize a user profile and then copy that profile to the default user profile.
-Windows uses the default user profile as a template to assign a profile to each new user.
-By customizing the default user profile, you can configure settings for all user accounts that are created on the computer.
 By using

-CopyProfile, you can customize installed applications, drivers, desktop backgrounds, internet explorer settings, and other configurations.
-Note that some settings are not preserved by using
+CopyProfile, you can customize installed applications, drivers, desktop backgrounds, Internet Explorer settings, and other configurations.
+Be aware that some settings are not preserved by using

-Using CopyProfile for Start menu customization isn't supported.
-Here are the ways to manage custom Start layouts in Windows 10:
+CopyProfile to customize the Start menu isn't supported.
+Instead, you can use the following methods to manage custom Start layouts in Windows 10:

-- IT pros can use the following resources learn about managing the Windows 10 Start Menu:
+- IT pros can use the following resources learn about how to manage the Windows 10 Start menu:

-Create an answer file with the CopyProfile setting
+Create an answer file that includes the CopyProfile setting

 True.
 Save this answer file as